splunk/TA-slack-add-on-for-splunk/README.md

 Learn more about [Monitoring with the Audit Logs API](https://api.slack.com/enterprise/audit-logs)

 #### Installation and Configuration Steps
-This application can be installed an On-Prem or Cloud deployments of Splunk.
+This application can be installed on On-Prem or Cloud deployments of Splunk.

 ##### Installation Steps for `on-prem`
 Install the TA on one of the Heavy Forwarder(s).
 Ensure to copy over eventtypes.conf, props.conf and tags.conf over to your search head to make sure field aliases, event types and tags for data model mapping comes through.